Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 delights she shared with Hosmer and other members of the sisterhood.
 When someone

-accepted her age less ten or twenty, she had something to laugh and smile about with friends.
+accepted her age less ten or twenty, she had something to smile about with friends.

 Meanwhile, it is time for us to smile.
 We found her last days to be peaceful and prosperous.